Inbestigator/dressed/www/content/react.md

 [@dressed/react](https://www.npmjs.com/package/@dressed/react) is a library that lets you create messages and modal using components which get rendered into the standard JSON format.

-Upgrading from using Dressed's components to React should be fairly straightforward, as the syntax for Dressed is intentionally similar looking to React.
+Upgrading from using Dressed's components to React should be fairly straightforward, as the syntax for Dressed is intentionally similar looking to JSX.

 ## Installation